 This revolutionary political event was not widely covered in the liberal press and therefore escaped the notice of most Americans, who never even realized that the first Amendment of America's Bill of Rights was so egregiously violated.
 America's former president John Adams had carefully prefaced his "Bill of Rights" starting with this important phrase stating that "Congress shall pass no law respecting an establishment of religion..." to protect all freedom-loving Americans from ever suffering the influence of Catholicism in U.S. government.

 With new official political recognition by the most powerful nation on Earth, the pope could now officially meet with the Congress of the United States and with the President to affect changes in the future direction of U.S. government and also enjoy new political standing in the United Nations.
-On September 24, 2015, a join meeting of Congress, presided over by America's Catholic Vice President, Joe Biden, and America's Catholic Speaker of the House, John Boehner, Pope Francis I of Rome, for the first time in history addressed a joint session of Congress and layed out his bold vision for the future of United States of America.
+On September 24, 2015, at a joint meeting of Congress, presided over by America's Catholic Vice President, Joe Biden, and America's Catholic Speaker of the House, John Boehner, the new pope, Francis I of Rome, was greeted by standing ovations as he layed out his progressive new vision for America.